wbaid/securedrop/docs/journalist.rst

 and open them there in their original form, the risks from malware are significantly greater.
 SecureDrop does not scan for or remove malware, and your everyday workstation likely has a much greater `attack surface <https://en.wikipedia.org/wiki/Attack_surface>`__ than the *Secure Viewing Station*.
+Malware running on your everyday workstation could exfiltrate information to a remote server, destroy data, or attempt to spread itself to other computers in your corporate network.

 Instead of exporting files in digital form, print them whenever possible.
 Printing essentially neutralizes malware, and it has the additional benefit of removing